Neural Correction Operator: A Reliable and Fast Approach for Electrical Impedance Tomography: Numerical Experiments

-Table~\ref{tab:noise_comp} displays the relative $\ell_1$ error of all pictured samples and reflects the difference between the noiseless and the noisy case.
-We observe that while mean reconstruction error increases by $19\%$, the standard deviation of the error increases by $170\%$.
+Table~\ref{tab:noise_comp} displays the relative $\ell_1$ error of all pictured samples and highlights the degradation in performance across the 0\%, 1\% and 5\% noise settings.
+We observe that while mean reconstruction error increases by $31\%$ between the 0\% and 5\% cases, the standard deviation of the error increases by five times.
 It is evident that DDPM exhibits far more variance in sample quality when measurement noise is introduced.